py0xc3/Python3tools/README.md

 A template for [OCSP](https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol) that imports the OCSP implementation from ``cryptography``.
 This was developed and tested in January of 2019!
 Therefore, it is not tested against contemporary ``cryptography`` functions.

 The template assumes the certificate to be in a file ("pubkey.crt").
 It can be adjusted to get the certificate directly using HTTP(S).

+``getRootUsers.py``:

+An ugly-scripted tool that identifies and lists all root-privileged accounts, and accounts that can potentially claim root-privileges under several circumstances.
+The tool considers /etc/passwd, /etc/shadow and /etc/group but not yet /etc/sudoers and /etc/sudoers.d/*.